ASFHyP3/asf-tools/ArcGIS-toolbox/README.md

 This tool assists in file management when downloading .zip files from ASF.
 It could be used to extract to a specified location any zip files with an additional internal directory containing the individual files.
 The tool deletes the original zip files once they are extracted, and is especially helpful when dealing with file paths that are so long that they are beyond the maximum allowed in default Windows unzip utilities.

 #### Scale Conversion Tool
-This tool converts pixel values in calibrated SAR datasets (such as RTC rasters) from power or amplitude scale into power, amplitude or dB scale.
+This tool converts pixel values in calibrated SAR datasets (such as RTC rasters) from power, amplitude or dB scale into power, amplitude or dB scale.
 This is an application specific to SAR data values/scales.

 #### Reclassify RTC Tool
 This tool generates a raster that includes only those pixels below a user-defined threshold value, and is designed for isolating water pixels.
 While intended for RTC files in dB scale, this tool could be used for any application where the user is interested in generating a spatial mask for values below a given threshold in a single-band raster.